-Looping is good for growing your follower numbers!
-However, I suggest this concept if you are trying to get a following based on your content.
-Your loop friends will visit your page and look for the loop posts.
+Looping is a great way to get grow your followers number fast!
+But, it doesn’t necessarily mean any of those followers will actually be interested in your content.
+Your loop friends probably wont ever actually visit your page.
+They look for the loop posts to like and comment on, then they’re ghosts.
 The followers that look for your content will be the ones clicking your links and buying your products.
 You need so much meaningful content on your page and in their feed to make an impression.

 I made the Telegram group just as a place to post the rules, but the Telegram really wasn’t a necessity.
 I didn’t need to share post times or updated rules.
 Basically, once you read the rules and start to use it… you’re kinda on autopilot.
 Let me say it again…. simple.